Cracked and Damaged Tiles

 The eyes of a home inspector or prospective buyer often gravitate right to cracks in the floors and walls.
 A long crack across several tiles indicates a settlement crack in a subfloor.
-Faulty installation, on the other hand, often causes a single randomly broken tile out in the middle of a floor.
-These small eyesores add up to become bargaining chips later on.
+Faulty installation, on the other hand, often causes a single randomly broken tile in the middle of a floor.
+These small eyesores become bargaining chips later on.

 Tile setters usually use a notch-trowel to apply a layer of thinset, a mortar-like tile adhesive, to the subfloor.
 The size of the notch depends on the size of the tile.
-Larger notches give more flexibility when working on bigger tile.
+Larger notches give more flexibility when working on bigger tiles.
 The notches give the thinset space to compress as the installer levels the tile.
 When the thinset dries, it adheres to both the subfloor and the tile.
 After the mortar dries, the installers fill the gap between each set of tile with grout, a colored cement-like material.

 How to Remove the Damaged Tile

 - Protect carpet: Sometimes the damaged tile butts up against a carpet edge.
-If so, cover carpet edge with duct tape.
+If so, cover the carpet edge with duct tape.
 This water-resistant type of tape protects the carpet from grout-colorant and mortar stains.

 - Cut the grout: When the grout dries, it adheres to the tile's surface.
-Trying to remove a tile without cutting the grout often leaves the adjacent tile chipped or with its corner broke off.
+Trying to remove a tile without cutting the grout often leaves the adjacent tile chipped or with its corner broken off.
 Run a carbide-tipped grout saw around the perimeter of the broken tile.
-A handheld saw works well for small jobs, such as 3 or 4 broken tile.
+A handheld saw works well for small jobs, such as 3 or 4 broken tiles.
 However, professionals normally use an angle grinder equipped with a tile blade for larger jobs; holding a wet sponge against the blade helps keep the dust to a minimum.